 Note: Look for unique course offerings listed under POS 379, Special Problems in Political Science.
 This course offers subject matter of a highly specialized nature, and affords learning experiences outside the traditional academic environment.
 Students have gone to Washington, D.C. to study Watergate and Soviet espionage, as well as Ghana to study African culture, politics and policy.

 All political science majors will take prescribed courses during their freshman year.
-They may then pursue a more individualized curriculum selecting from an array of course offerings, or choose one of three concentrations.
+They may then pursue a more individualized curriculum selecting from an array of course offerings.